Maurice Shanley

 Maurice Shanley (born 14 September 1999) is an Irish Gaelic footballer who plays for Premier Senior Championship club Clonakilty and at inter-county level with the Cork senior football team.
-He usually lines out as a full-back.
+He usually lines out as a corner-back.
+Maurice made his 50th appearance for the Cork senior football team on the 22nd of February 2026 in a win against Meath.

 Playing career

 Cork

 Shanley first lined out for Cork when he was drafted onto the Cork under-20 team for the 2018 Munster Under-20 Championship.
 He made his first appearance for the team on 16 June 2018 when he played at midfield in the 1–20 to 0–08 defeat of Tipperary.
 He was switched to right wing-forward for the subsequent 3–11 to 0–14 defeat by Kerry in the Munster final.

 Once again eligible for the under-20 the following year, Shanley won a Munster Under-20 Championship medal on 18 July 2019 after being selected at full-back in the 3–16 to 0–12 defeat of Kerry in the final.
 He was again selected at full-back when Cork defeated Dublin by 3–16 to 1–14 to claim the All-Ireland Under-20 Championship.

 Shanley was drafted onto the Cork senior team for the 2020 McGrath Cup.
 He made his National League debut on 1 March 2020 when he was selected at full-back in a 3–13 to 3–11 win over Derry.